2002 Spanish Grand Prix: Qualifying

 Trulli was only ahead of the Minardi cars for most of qualifying, driving the spare Renault to ninth.
 He made a mistake on his second run and returned to the pit lane before abandoning his next run due to a stoppage.
 Frentzen put his faster Arrows car into tenth.
 Despite being in the top ten for most of qualifying, Massa was 11th due to late improvements by other drivers.
 He made an error at turn four on his third run and again on his final run.
 Fisichella was the fastest Honda-powered driver in 12th.
 Panis, 13th, lost two of his four runs due to on-track issues, and the halt and loss of track time prevented him from identifying a more suitable setup.
 Bernoldi had some understeer but secured 14th, his best qualifying effort to date.
 Jaguar's Eddie Irvine overcame his car's major aerodynamic deficiencies and provisionally qualified 15th.
 BAR's Jacques Villeneuve, 16th, lacked grip.
 Pedro de la Rosa, Irvine's teammate, finished 17th thanks to a better racing setup, more grip in the tyres, and warmer asphalt temperatures.
 Toyota's Mika Salo and Allan McNish qualified 18th and 20th.
 McNish lost control of his Toyota's rear exiting the final corner after hititng a bump; he avoided hitting the inside concrete barrier at the pit lane entry and continued.
 Sato in 19th failed to match his teammate's pace because he drove a nervous car and had traffic on his second run in the second sector.
 The Minardi pair of Webber and Alex Yoong qualified 21st and 22nd.
-Yoong ran wide through the final corner and his front wing detached from the car on the kerbs, lifting the car into the air.
+Yoong ran wide through the final corner and his front wing detached from the car on the kerbs, lifting it into the air.
 The wing was on the racing line, so qualifying was stopped for four minutes to clear debris from Yoong's car, which returned to the pit lane.

 Post-qualifying

-After qualifying, the stewards deleted all of Irvine's qualifying lap times after the Fédération Internationale de l'Automobile's (FIA; motor sport's governing body) technical delegate discovered a discrepancy between the fuel in his car on Saturday and that of a control sample approved two weeks before the Grand Prix.
+After qualifying, the stewards deleted all of Irvine's qualifying lap times after the Fédération Internationale de l'Automobile's (FIA; motor sport's governing body) technical delegate discovered a discrepancy between the fuel in his car on Saturday and that of a control sample approved two weeks before the event.
 The FIA regulations mandated that he begin from the back of the starting grid.